 A Minimalist Logic Game by Design

-• No sound effects forcing attention
+No sound effects to divert attention

-• No ads breaking concentration mid-game
+No ads breaking concentration mid-game

-• No storylines or characters to remember
+No storylines or characters to remember

 Just numbers, space, and consequence.

-This stripped-down design makes it ideal as:
+This stripped-down design makes it ideal for:

-• A focus reset during work breaks
+A focus reset during work breaks

-• A mental warm-up before studying
+A mental warm-up before studying

-• A low-pressure way to stay mentally active
+A low-pressure way to stay mentally active

 For people who feel mentally drained but still bored, that balance matters.